microsoft/SiteInspector/README.md

   </tr>
 </table>

-# Running the sample
+# Running the demo

-To try out this example, clone the project and install [npm](https://github.com/npm/cli) if you don't have it already.
+To quickly see SiteInspector in action, try out this demo.
+Clone the project and install [npm](https://github.com/npm/cli) if you don't have it already.

+Then run:

 ```sh